Ebedthan/aebou_blog/content/blog/beginR.md

 R is not just a programming language or an interactive environment for data science, but i have found that R is also one of the best community around in every ways that could help a beginR growing in R.

-And for that, twitter is one of the key tools used by the R community, and we can add blogs and websites, but i clearly recommend to have a [**twitter**](https://twitter.com) account and to follow and get involved in the R community.
+And for that, twitter is one of the key tools used by the R community, and we can add blogs and websites, but i clearly recommend to beginR to have a [twitter](https://twitter.com) account and to follow and get involved in the R community.

 After this first step, if you plan to do a carreer in data science or relative fields you should [start a blog](http://varianceexplained.org/r/start-blog/) and visit regularly others blogs and websites.

-Below, i have put a list of peoples, blogs an websites to help.
+Below, i have put a list of peoples, blogs and websites to help.

 While this post aims to help beginR, it could also be of good help for more experienced useRs.